God’s Promises for the World and for Israel

 Later on, in Deuteronomy 30:3-5, God promises to Israel a specific land – you guessed it!
-The Promised Land, as it was referenced from that moment on.
+From that moment on, we know it as the Promised Land.
 The Lord said He would bring his people to the land He chose, and He would make their descendants prosperous.

 From Jews to the Gentiles

 Throughout the books of Moses, we can read promises that the Lord will be Israel’s God, and they will be His special treasure in all of the earth.
 Israel is God’s very own possession.
 God also promises that the Messiah would come out of Israel, out of the kingly Davidic line.
 (Isaiah 11:1, Genesis 3:5, Isaiah 7:14)

 The Apostle Paul promises that the future hope for Israel’s salvation is sure and that God will make good on His promises (Romans 9-11).
 We see a revolution after the outpouring of the Holy Spirit.
 This is when the gentiles are invited to the table, so to speak.

 A revelation comes over the first church that many of God’s promises are for the whole world.
 Gentiles are welcomed into the family of God through faith in Jesus.
 He grants them full access to the throne of grace, just like to the Jewish people (Matthew 8:5-13).

 Just as God gave special promises to the Jewish people, He also promised a place within His family to the gentiles.
 They were grafted in to the “wild olive branches” which is Israel and the Jewish people (Romans 11:17).